-Use the first token or SC reader found on this computer
+Use the first token or SC reader found on this computer The VPN Client uses the first smart card or token found on the workstation to search for a certificate.

-The VPN Client uses the first smart card or token found on the workstation to search for a certificate.
+Use the token or SC reader configured in vpnconf.ini file

-Use the token or SC reader configured in vpnconf.ini file The VPN Client uses the vpnconf.ini configuration file to identify the smart card readers or tokens to use to search for a certificate.
+Use the token or The VPN Client uses the vpnconf.ini configuration file to identify the SC reader smart card readers or tokens to use to search for a certificate.